loki4j/loki-logback-appender/CONTRIBUTING.md

 - Provide a minimal runnable project that reproduces the problem (shared as a gist, GitHub repo etc.)
 - Dig into the issue yourself, find the root cause of it, and describe it in the bug report
 - Explicitly specify in your bug report if you would like to prepare a fix for it.
 It's not recommended to start working on the fix before your bug report is accepted

+## Suggest an enhancement

+You can suggest a completely new feature, or a minor improvement to the existing functionality.

+If you have multiple ideas, it is not recommended to post them all at once.
+Features that are useful to most Loki4j users and fit well into the existing architecture, have a higher chance to be accepted.
+So please start with the one which you think has the highest chance, and wait for a feedback.

+Before suggesting a new enhancement:

+- Make sure this feature is not already implemented, check the documentation and the current codebase, if necessary
+- Check if there are already existing issues or discussion threads about this feature, in this case please add a comment to the existing issue/thread instead of creating a new one

+What information to include in the enhancement suggestion:

+- Describe the current behavior, and explain which behavior you expected to see instead, and why
+- Provide specific examples to demonstrate different aspects of the feature (configs, code snippets, etc.)
+- Explain why this enhancement would be useful to most Loki4j users
+- Optionally list some other Loki clients (or Logback appenders) where this enhancement exists

 ## Prepare a pull request